zhenghung/CompactWarehouseRobotNavi/ROS/README.md

     roslaunch warebot_navigation navigation.launch

-Use Rviz to set waypoints for navigation.
+Use Rviz to set waypoints for navigation or the provided Move Base Action GUI package!

-TODO:

- - XACRO implementation.
- - Update README
+## Setting waypoints via GUI
+Implemented using Tkinter and the ROS Action Library via Python.

+Run the `warebot_goal` package.

+    rosrun warebot_goal move_client.py